Sales Forecasting to Accurately Predict Revenue Every Quarter

 4. Lead-Driven Forecasting

 Analyze each lead source and assign a value or score based on what similar leads have done historically.
-Then forecast which leads will become customers.
+Then forecast which sales leads will become customers.

 5. Opportunity Stage Forecasting